LEDA-GAO/VR-Bat-Game/README.md

 To look and modify this game's original code, you can use Unity to open the whole folder as a project.

-## Contributer
+## Contribution

-I contributed to this project as a volunteer and collaberated with a group in the University of Texas at Austin.
+I contributed to this project as a volunteer and collaberated with a group in the University of Texas at Austin(Amanda, Fanyi, Ishita, Nimra, Soojin).
+I mainly designed and created the mosquito animation, interaction feature(grab the mosquitoes and destroy it afterwards), and the sound effect of grabing and mosquitoes.